 Ophelia Field was born to American parents in Australia in 1971.
 She attended schools in Queensland and Sydney, before she and her mother emigrated to Britain.

-Ophelia read English at Christ Church, Oxford, graduating with a double first, and gained a Masters in Development Studies at the London School of Economics, with distinction.
+Ophelia read English at Christ Church, Oxford, graduating with a First, and gained a Masters in Development Studies at the London School of Economics, with Distinction.
 She won the national T.E.
 Utley Prize in 1994.

 In 2000, Ophelia started to research THE FAVOURITE, a historical biography of Sarah, Duchess of Marlborough (1660-1744), which was originally published in the UK by Hodder & Stoughton and in the US by St Martin’s Press.
-A revised edition of this book was published in November 2018 by Weidenfeld & Nicolson.
+A new edition was published in November 2018 by Weidenfeld & Nicolson.

 In 2003, Ophelia received the inaugural Elizabeth Longford Grant for the writing of historical biography, and was commissioned by HarperCollins to start work on her second book, THE KIT-CAT CLUB, published in 2008.
 This is a group biography, again set in the early 18th century, and was selected as one of The Financial Times' History Books of the Year.